orefalo/svelte-splitpanes/README.md

 # Svelte-Splitpanes

-Create resizible views panels in Svelte 3, a radical new approach to building user interfaces.
+Create resizable views panels in Svelte 3, a radical new approach to building user interfaces.

 ![screenshot](./static/screenshot.jpg)